Ceelog/phpdoc-en/src/ref/filesystem.md

 ### Parameters

-`filename`
+`from`
 The filename of the uploaded file.

-`destination`
+`to`
 The destination of the moved file.

 ### Return Values

 Returns **`true`** on success.

-If `filename` is not a valid upload file, then no action will occur, and
+If `from` is not a valid upload file, then no action will occur, and
 <span class="function">move\_uploaded\_file</span> will return
 **`false`**.

-If `filename` is a valid upload file, but cannot be moved for some reason, no action will occur, and <span class="function">move\_uploaded\_file</span> will return **`false`**.
+If `from` is a valid upload file, but cannot be moved for some reason, no action will occur, and <span class="function">move\_uploaded\_file</span> will return **`false`**.
 Additionally, a warning will be issued.